-5. Press HEADER RAISE button (A) on the ground speed lever (GSL).
-When the header reaches maximum height, continue to hold the header raise button momentarily to allow the
+- 5. Park the windrower on level ground. - Press header raise button (A) on the ground speed lever (GSL) until the header reaches maximum height.
+Continue to hold the header raise button for 3-4 seconds to rephase the lift cylinders.

-- 6. Lower the header to approximately 150 mm (6 in.) off the ground. - 7.
-Ensure that channel (A) is against link (B). - 8.
-Shut down the engine, and remove the key from the ignition. - 9.
+- 7. Lower the header to approximately 150 mm (6 in.) off the ground. - 8.
+Ensure that member (A) is against link (B). - 9.
+Shut down the engine, and remove the key from the ignition. - 10.
 Measure the distance to the ground at both ends of the header to determine if the header is level.

-- If adjustment is necessary, start engine and resume float.
-Lower the header onto the ground until channel (A) lifts away from the link (B) on both sides. - 11.
-Shut down the engine, and remove the key from the ignition. - 12.
-On the side that is higher, remove nut, washer, and bolt (A) that attaches shims (B) to the linkage. - 13.
-Remove one or both of shims (B) and reinstall hardware (A).
+- 11. If adjustment is necessary, start the engine and resume the float.
+Lower the header onto the ground until member (A) lifts away from link (B) on both sides. - 12.
+Shut down the engine, and remove the key from the ignition.